 Unless you have a huge growing season, you’ll probably need to plan on feeding some hay in this situation, but it would be another way to work out feeding 4 lambs on .25 acres.

 The basic calculation is production of the land divided by forage eaten by the sheep, all in a given period of time.
-Remember, chances are you’ll need to feed some stored feed, like hay.
+Chances are you’ll need to feed some hay.
 Most areas do not have year round grazing.

 Image credit: mob of sheep being put into a shearing shed is from The Sheep Game (YouTube)